 Another study found that incidents of influenza among infants whose mothers have been vaccinated are as high as among infants of unvaccinated mothers, leading researchers to conclude: “We were unable to demonstrate that maternal influenza vaccination reduces respiratory illness visit rates among their infants.”

 I completed my obstetrics and gynecology residency in 1990.
-At the time, we were taught that vaccines should never be given during pregnancy, as pregnant women are in a delicate state of immunosuppression.
+At the time, our professors told us that pregnant women should never get vaccines, as they are in a delicate state of immunosuppression.
 A pregnant woman’s immune system must remain partially suppressed to prevent the rejection of her baby, who carries proteins coded by paternal genes.
-We were told that any immune stimulation could tip the scales, allowing a mother’s immune system to recognize fetal tissue as foreign and mount an immune response against it.
-This phenomenon has been documented by Braunschweig, Zimmerman, Pirasa, and other researchers in a percentage of mothers whose children developed autism.
+Our teachers told us that any immune stimulation could tip the scales, allowing a mother’s immune system to recognize fetal tissue as foreign and mount an immune response against it.
+Braunschweig, Zimmerman, Pirasa, and other researchers documented this phenomenon in some mothers whose children developed autism.

 Many women question the wisdom of flu vaccination during pregnancy, but are unable to articulate their concerns during prenatal visits.

-I am a former obstetrician who has spent nearly 30 now years protecting women and children from environmental toxins and over 20 years studying the potential causes of the autism epidemic.
-Allow me to be the bridge between you and your doctor, family members, or friends who question your decision not to get vaccinated while pregnant.
+I am a former obstetrician.
+I’ve spent nearly 30 now years protecting women and children from environmental toxins and over 20 years studying the potential causes of the autism epidemic.
+Allow me to be the bridge between you and your doctor, family members, or friends.
+I’d like to help you talk to anyone who questions your decision not to have vaccines while pregnant.

-I have included a list of references cited for your doctors or other health care providers to review.
+I’ve included a list of references cited for your doctors or other health care providers to review.
 I encourage you to print this article and bring it to your doctor’s office.
-Please help us educate both physicians and the general public by sharing this information by email, Facebook, and printed copies.
+Please help us educate both physicians and the general public by sharing this information.
+By email, Facebook, and printed copies.

 As a physician, researcher, and mother of two adults with autism, I have studied this subject extensively.
 In the face of so much evidence of risk and an unconvincing promise of benefit, I cannot recommend the flu vaccine during pregnancy.